 Another use of Jira to Power BI data transfer can be in managing resources for Software Development.
 BI tools continue to pose one of the most critical problems in software development: whether or not to embrace the concept of Agile Development, which encourages developers to be flexible and innovative in delivering exactly what the user requires.

 Again, such technologies do not enforce rigid schedules or tasks; instead, they just make everyone’s job easier.
-Many organizations are using actively Jira to Power Bi data transfer for this purpose.
+Many organizations are actively using Jira to Power BI data transfer for this purpose.

 Conclusion